icbi-lab/DoseRider/README.md

 - **Visualization Tools:** Multiple built-in plotting functions to visualize dose-response trends and model outputs.
 - **Customizable Gene Sets:** Filter and analyze custom or preprocessed gene sets.

+---

+## Citation

+If you use **DoseRider** in your research, please cite:

+> Monfort-Lanzas, P., Gostner, J. M., & Hackl, H. (2025). *Modeling omics dose-response at the pathway level with doserider*.
+Computational and Structural Biotechnology Journal, 27, 1440–1448. https://doi.org/10.1016/j.csbj.2025.04.004

+---

 ## Installation

 To install the latest development version from GitHub: